YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 Note the NA entries for Data type.
 It means that the MUPIP INTEG -FAST operation checked only index blocks.

 .. parsed-literal::
-   $ mupip integ -full mumps.dat
+   $ mupip integ -full yottadb.dat

 The sample output from the above command follows: